 This brand is one of the foremost that are bringing in new creative waves in the floral market and is set up by two sisters.
 Drawing their ideas from typical English gardens, the designer duo is creating delicate and intricate designs by using various flowers.
 They generally focus on roses while zinnias, clematis, and even long grasses play an important role in their creations.
 The colours they use range from white to shades of green and orange and even to fruits of different hues.
 If you want to add new touches to a Melbourne flower delivery, you can surely draw inspiration from their concepts.

 2. Kitten Grayson Flowers

 This is another brand that is creating great designs by adding a bohemian touch to their creations.
 They are inspired by the natural gardens which provide a myriad arrangement of various hues and have unique visual appeals.
 A large variety of flowers like roses, rudbeckias, zinnias geraniums, and ivy leaves are used by them and they love to get creative with anything that has a natural pattern on it.
 Their work is definitely influencing other designers and proves even by using the most common and cheap fresh flowers in Melbourne, you can get stunning results.

 3. Juliet Glaves

-Being not just a designer but also a flower grower, she has crafted a name for herself by her works with the seasonal blooms.
-She loves to work with a wide range of flowers most of which you can collect from a florist Melbourne.
-From roses and peonies to ranunculus, foxgloves and dahlias, her work is a blend that is bright and informal and often ventures into a wilder side.
-She also uses coloured glass, ceramic vessel and tissue paper to add special touches to her designs.
-Not afraid to experiment, her work is full of rich textures and unique patterns that is eye-catching and fresh.
+Being not just a designer but also a flower grower, she has crafted a name for herself by her works with seasonal blooms.
+She loves to work with a wide range of flowers most of which you can collect from a florist in Melbourne.
+From roses and peonies to ranunculus, foxgloves, and dahlias, her work is a blend that is bright and informal and often ventures into a wilder side.
+She also uses colored glass, ceramic vessels, and tissue paper to add special touches to her designs.
+Not afraid to experiment, her work is full of rich textures and unique patterns that are eye-catching and fresh.

 4. Artificial flower market